Abss0x7tbh/bass/README.md

 # bass

-**bass** aim's at maximizing your resolver count wherever it can by combining different valid dns servers from the targets DNS Providers & adding them to your initial set of public resolvers ( here located in [/resolvers/public.txt](https://github.com/Abss0x7tbh/bass/blob/master/resolvers/public.txt)), thereby allowing you to use the maximum number of resolvers obtainable for your target.
+**bass** aim's at maximizing your resolver count wherever it can by combining different valid dns servers from the targets DNS Providers & adding them to your initial set of public resolvers (here located in [/resolvers/public.txt](https://github.com/Abss0x7tbh/bass/blob/master/resolvers/public.txt)), thereby allowing you to use the maximum number of resolvers obtainable for your target.
 This is more of a `best-case-scenario` per target.

-More the resolvers , lesser the traffic to each resolver when using tools like massdns that perform concurrent lookups using internal hash table.
+More the resolvers, lesser the traffic to each resolver when using tools like massdns that perform concurrent lookups using internal hash table.
 So easier to scale your target list.

 # DIY to know how the tool works

-This shows you how exactly are these resolvers collected.
+This shows you how exactly these resolvers are collected.

-DNS Providers and their network have a lot of nameservers.
-Some primary, some secondary and some both. bass looks for those nameservers that share the same zone files as the primary authoritative nameservers employed to all their clients.
+DNS Providers and their network have a lot of nameservers; some primary, secondary or both. bass looks for those nameservers that share the same zone files as the primary authoritative nameservers employed to all their clients.
 So these nameservers would also answer authoritatively.
 They can also in bulk be used as resolvers for your target.

 - Let's take a target , [airbnb.com](https://airbnb.com).
 First let's find it's nameservers.